day8/re-frame/docs/on-dynamics.md

 N of 1, sure.
 But there's almost no better recommendation than this.
 I was delighted.

 ## Appendix A - On Reified Dynamics

+I said above that program dynamics don't get enough attention, but there are some notable exceptions.

-In his famous 2012 [Learnable Programming](http://worrydream.com/#!/LearnableProgramming) treatise, Brett Victor starts with:
+In his 2012 [Learnable Programming](http://worrydream.com/#!/LearnableProgramming) treatise, Brett Victor begins:

 >  Thus, the goals of a programming system should be:
 >    - to support and encourage powerful ways of thinking
 >    - to enable programmers to see and understand the execution of their programs

-He was not concerned with the static aspects of code.
+So, he is not concerned with the static aspects of code.
-Instead, both of his goals are about system dynamics.
+Instead, both goals focus on the dynamics of systems and, one level up, on the dynamics of systems development.

-To demonstrate his first goal, he showed how a programmer might directly manipulating code (values actually in the demo) and observe the implications of their changes instantly.
-The demo was highly visual.
-At a pragmatic (non-visual) level, for regular code, which deals with data and not pictures, a programmer can recieve excellent, near instance feedback via hot code reloading, REPLs, and time travel instant replays.
-But they don't deliver fully on Brett Victor's dream.
-We have no further solution regarding this goal.
+To demonstrate his first goal, Brett Victor showed how a programmer might directly manipulate code (well, values in code) and observe the implications of their changes instantly.
+The demo was highly visual and motivating, but the program concerned was small.
+I don't know about you, but my applications tend to be larger and more prosaic.
+They have buttons, and they grind on data.
+I was difficult to see how the concept would "scale up".
+Having said that, a ClojureScript programmer can receive excellent, near-instant feedback via hot code reloading, REPLs, and instant event replays.
+These don't fully deliver the direct manipulation of Brett Victor's demo, but they aren't too bad compared to, say, long compilation cycles.

-But his second goal aligns with the theme of this tutorial, and on this we have plans.
-It is about giving the programmer the best insight into program execution.
-Make it so the programmer does not have to make a full simulation in their head.
-Reify the execution in a tangible, observable way.
-Again, the inspiration Brett Victor supplied was very visual and small, which makes for a compelling presentation, but it is a long way removed from much of our regular programming involving larger programs grinding on pieces of data after buttons get clicked.

-Our library `re-frame-10x` has the aspirational goal of pragmatically delivering on Brett Victor's second goal.
+Brett Victor's second goal aligns with the theme of this tutorial, and, on this point, we have plans.
+We want to give the re-frame programmer deep insight into program execution.
+Wouldn't it be good if a programmer did not have to perform a simulation in their head?
+Instead, imagine if they could observe and interact with a reification of program execution after the event.
+Our tool, `re-frame-10x`, has the aspirational goal of pragmatically delivering on Brett Victor's second goal for regular, commercial programming tasks.

-Our method is to reify, as data, the dynamics of your application when it handles an event.
-That means a programmer should be able to observe every single "form" of code executed in the process.
+Our method is to reify, as data, the dynamics of an application when it handles an event.
+You should be able to observe every single "form" of ClojureScript code executed in the process.
+No need to imagine how the code executed because you can see it in concrete terms.
 That's our vision.
-But we're only part the way there.
-Check out `re-frame-10x`
+Our goal is completely achievable, but we're only part the way there with the implementation.
+Check out `re-frame-10x`.